RobinTT69/e-z-screenshot-linux/README.md

 Now paste that API key into the script and you should be good to go.

-# Bind script to keyboard shortcut on Hyprland
+# Bind script to keyboard shortcut on Hyprland (Optional)

 If you plan on using this on Hyprland, and want to bind it to a keyboard shortcut do the following: